Wondering where to stay in Milos during your next holiday?

 Regardless, you’ll need a car to explore Milos anyways, so if you aren’t keen on walking around a hilly village, you can always drive to your destinations.

-Here are three Airbnbs to consider for your trip to Milos:
+Here are three hotels, apartments, and Airbnbs to consider for your trip to Milos:

-2. Sunset Mansion 2-Bedroom – from $137 per night.
+➡️ Studios Betty – from $320 per night.
 Looking to enjoy breathtaking sunsets over the Aegean Sea right from the comfort of your vacation home?
 This is the place for you.

 Map of Plaka